billsioros/MPIsuite/README.md

 We now need to compile our source file using [compile.sh](compile.sh) as follows

-    ./compile.sh mpi_trap.c nTraps 512
+    ./compile.sh mpi_trap1.c nTraps 512

     [compile.sh] enable profiling: y
     [compile.sh] link OpenMP: n

-This results in the creation of an executable file named **mpi_trap.x**.
+This results in the creation of an executable file named **mpi_trap1.x**.

 Executing [compile.sh](compile.sh) with the _--clean_ option deletes the executable.